Smoke From Canadian Wildfires Prompts Air Quality Alerts Across Minnesota

 MINNEAPOLIS (WCCO) — The Minnesota Pollution Control Agency has issued an air quality alert for northern, central, and southeast Minnesota, including the Twin Cities.

-The alert is in effect on Tuesday and will expire Thursday at 6 a.m.
+The alert is in effect currently and will expire Thursday at 6 a.m.

 The MPCA said the alert was triggered by incoming smoke from Canadian wildfires, which made its way to Minnesota overnight by northerly winds.